 Open the PC BIOS menu.
 You can often access this menu by pressing a key during the bootup sequence, such as F1, F2, F12, or Esc.

 Or, from Windows: go to Settings charm > Change PC settings > Update and Recovery > Recovery > Advanced Startup: Restart now.
 When the PC reboots, go to Troubleshoot > Advanced Options: UEFI Firmware Settings.

 Find the Secure Boot setting, and if possible, set it to Enabled.
 This option is usually in either the Security tab, the Boot tab, or the Authentication tab.

 On some PCs, select Custom, and then load the Secure Boot keys that are built into the PC.

 If the PC does not allow you to enable Secure Boot, try resetting the BIOS back to the factory settings.

 If the PC is not able to boot after enabling Secure Boot, go back into the BIOS menus, disable Secure Boot, and try to boot the PC again.

-In some cases, you may need to refresh or reset your PC to its original state before you can turn on Secure Boot.
-For more info, see How to restore, refresh, or reset your PC.
+In some cases, you may need to refresh or Remove everything to its original state before you can turn on Secure Boot.
+For more info, see How to restore, refresh, or Remove everything.